Coastal Skipper revision module 17 of 17

 In practice, the simplest approach for recreational sailors is to bring all waste back to shore.
 Separate recyclables and dispose of everything properly at marina waste facilities.

-• Plastics β€” NEVER discharge at sea
+• Plastics - do not deliberately discharge at sea

-• Best practice β€” bring ALL waste back to shore
+• Best practice — bring ALL waste back to shore

 • Use marina recycling and waste facilities

-Tip: Carry spare bin bags and a dedicated waste container.
+Watch for this: Carry spare bin bags and a dedicated waste container.
 It takes almost no effort to bring rubbish ashore, and it makes an enormous difference.

 Protecting Marine Wildlife

 Be aware of marine mammals (dolphins, seals, whales) and avoid disturbing them.
-Maintain a safe distance β€” at least 100m from whales and 50m from seals hauled out on rocks.
-If dolphins approach your boat, maintain a steady course and speed; do not chase them.
+Current UK government advice is to keep motorised craft at least 100m from marine wildlife.
+If animals approach, keep a steady course and slow speed; never chase, encircle, or cut across them.

 Seabird colonies are especially vulnerable during breeding season (typically April–August).
 Avoid anchoring close to nesting sites and keep noise to a minimum.
 Be aware of Marine Conservation Zones (MCZs) and Special Areas of Conservation (SACs).